agardnerIT/site/_posts/2021/2021-09-04-getting-started-with-keptn.md

 ---
 layout: post
 title: Getting Started with Keptn
-header_image: /images/headerimages/TODO.jpg
+header_image: /images/headerimages/keptn-logo.jpg
 categories: [keptn]
 ---

 Keptn is a flexible workflow and automation engine.
-With that flexibility comes perceived complexity.
-However it is extremely easy to get started with Keptn.
-You can be up and running in under 10 minutes...
+It is extremely easy to get started with Keptn, you can be up, running and modelling your own workflows in under 10 minutes...

 ## Keptn 101: Getting Started in 3 Steps